asusoda/soda-platform/README.md

 make deploy BRANCH=develop
 ```

-### Docker Configuration

-- `docker-compose.yml` - Main configuration for all environments
-- `.dockerignore` - Optimizes build context

 ### Data Persistence

-The application data is stored in the `./data` directory, which is mounted as a volume in the container for persistence across container restarts.
+Application data is stored in the `./data` directory, mounted as a volume for persistence across container restarts.

 ## 📝 Contributing